R2000 microprocessor

-The R2000 is a 32-bit microprocessor chip set developed by MIPS Computer Systems that implemented the MIPS I instruction set architecture (ISA).
-Introduced in January 1986, it was the first commercial implementation of the MIPS architecture and the first commercial RISC processor available to all companies.
-The R2000 competed with Digital Equipment Corporation (DEC) VAX minicomputers and with Motorola 68000 and Intel Corporation 80386 microprocessors.
+The R2000 is a 32-bit microprocessor chipset developed by MIPS Computer Systems that implemented the MIPS I instruction set architecture (ISA).
+Introduced in May 1986, it was one of the first commercial implementations of a RISC architecture, preceded only by the IBM RT PC.
+The R2000 competed with Digital Equipment Corporation (DEC) VAX minicomputers and with Motorola 68020 and Intel Corporation 80386 microprocessors.
 R2000 users included Ardent Computer, DEC, Silicon Graphics, Northern Telecom and MIPS's own Unix workstations.
+The "first confirmed customer" of the R2000 was Prime Computer.

-The chip set consisted of the R2000 microprocessor, R2010 floating-point accelerator, and four R2020 write buffer chips.
+The chipset consisted of the R2000 microprocessor, R2010 floating-point accelerator, and four R2020 write buffer chips.
 The core R2000 chip executed all non-floating-point instructions with a simple short pipeline.
 This chip also controlled the external code and data caches, made of fast standard SRAM chips organized with direct indexing and one-cycle read latency.
 The R2000 chip contained a small translation lookaside buffer for mapping virtual memory addresses.
 The R2010 chip held the floating point registers, floating point data paths, and their longer simple pipeline.
 Writes to main memory DRAM took tens of cycles to fully complete.
 But the R2020 chips queued and completed up to 4 pending writes to main memory, allowing the R2000 core to proceed without stalling itself.
-In the absence of cache misses, this chip set sustained an instruction completion rate of one instruction per ALU cycle.
-This was much faster than non-RISC microprocessors of that time which needed several cycles per instruction.
-1986 also saw similar technology in Sun's first SPARC microprocessor and Hewlett Packard's first PA-RISC microprocessor.
+In the absence of cache misses, this chipset sustained an instruction completion rate of one instruction per ALU cycle.
+This was more efficient than non-RISC microprocessors of that time, which needed several cycles per instruction.
+The initial R2000A, clocked at 12.5 MHz, offered 8-10 Million integer Instructions Per Second (MIPS), or 0.9 Million FLoating Point Operations Per Second (MFLOPS), and would appear in the like of the 1987 SGI IRIS 4D and 1988 DECstation 2100 workstations.
+1986 also saw similar technology in Sun's first SPARC microprocessor, Hewlett Packard's first PA-RISC microprocessor, and the first Acorn RISC Machine (ARM) evaluation kits shipping to developers.